Healing the Gut

 Fire belongs to summer, Metal to autumn, Water to winter and Wood to spring.

 Between each change of the season, our qi returns to the element of earth.

-All elements return to earth, for the earth is the center and the foundation of all.
+All elements return to earth, for the earth is the centre and the foundation of all.
 Western medicine is just beginning to understand the vital importance of digestive health and gut flora.

 Congee Is a Chinese creamy rice porridge.
 It is a fermented food that is "Food is Medicine".
 It builds Qi and strengthens the digestive organs.
 The best time to have congee is during stomach time, between 7 -9am.
 Congee Recipe

 Avoid heavy, big meals in the evening.
 The western approach of skipping breakfast and big dinners needs to change.
 Breakfast should be the main meal of the day.
 Food digested during Stomach time is particularly beneficial to that organ.
 Followed by a medium sized lunch and a light dinner.